jjmojojjmojo/jjmojojjmojo.github.io/_build/content/advanced-boot-scripting.rst

 `Clojars <http://clojars.org>`__, and setting up a simple bare-minimum `Maven <http://maven.apache.org/index.html>`__ repository.

+..
+PELICAN_END_SUMMARY

 .. [*] I originally had "*interfectorem pluma*" to represent "killer feature" in Latin, however thanks to danielsmulewicz in #hoplon reminding me how stupid Google Translate can be, I consulted a Latin->English dictionary and Wikipedia to attempt an uneducated, but better Latin equivalent.
 I mention it here because it's all extremely funny, as *interfectorem pluma* literally translates to something like "feather murderer".
 In my amateur approach *adjuncti finalum* literally translates to something like "characteristic of the ultimate goal", which, if even remotely correct, is pretty accurate.

 Setup
 =====

 `As I've covered before <{filename}boot-getting-started-with-clojure-in-10-minutes.rst>`__, boot is easy to install.
 All you need is a JDK and the `boot executable <https://github.com/boot-clj/boot/releases>`__.
-Here's arecap for the Linux and OSX crowd, just to get you going (we'll assume you already have a JDK set up, and have wget):
+Here's a recap for the Linux and OSX crowd, just to get you going (we'll assume you already have a JDK set up, and have wget):

 .. code-block:: console
    :linenos: none